Mealman1551/ArchivedDataCodec/README.md

 Aurora is the unstable/rolling release of ADC Archiver that features a newer version than stable and is only usable as a Python script.

+Aurora is the release after [ADC Canary](https://gitlab.com/Mealman1551/adc-canary), ADC Canary is only for live development and **NOT** for using!

 ### Which Python version is needed?

 Aurora and the main branch use Python 3.12.x